Man reveals relation to ‘A Taxi Driver’ character

 He also provided documents as evidence that his father’s name was Kim Sa-bok.

-However, whether this Kim Sa-bok was the taxi driver who drove Hinzpeter to Gwangju is still unconfirmed.
+Currently, the movie production company The Lamp is investigating whether this Kim Sa-bok was the taxi driver who drove Hinzpeter to Gwangju.

 By Bae Seung-hoon